vevaldeh/climate-variability-romania/README.md

 ## Overview

-This project was developed as my Bachelor's dissertation in **Economic Statistics and Forecasting** at the Bucharest University of Economic Studies.
+This project was developed as my Bachelor's dissertation in **Statistics and Economic Forecasting** at the Bucharest University of Economic Studies.

 The study examines climate variability across Romania over the **1995–2024** period, with three main analytical perspectives: